liam-wiltshire/talks/hackthesystem/content.md

 ???

 - And the hacker is taking your vulnerability all the way to the bank!
-- Now, the key is, are you really going to accept a random file upload without checking it, grab it's contents and just so happen to run unserialize on it?
+- Let's be realistic for a second - no-one is going to accept a random text file uploaded by a user, then call unserialize on it's contents
- - Of course you are not!
+  - So, is this really a problem?

 ---